ckeditor/ckeditor4/README.md

 The built versions checksums aren't identical because the source code contains timestamps generated at build time.

+### Development for TAO

+To use the uncompiled version of CK for development purposes, please revert the hack in the file `core\scriptloader`.
+Set it back before recompiling.

 ## Development Code

 This repository contains the development version of CKEditor.